pencil-code/pencil-code/doc/paper/paper.md

 # Statement of need and purpose of software

-The code provides an easily adaptable tool for solving both standard
-%JS: added "MHD"
-%equations as well as others, such as the test-field equations.
-MHD equations as well as others, such as the test-field equations.
+The code provides an easily adaptable tool for solving both standard MHD equations as well as others, such as the test-field equations.
-%JS.
 Significant amounts of runtime diagnostics are available.
 Users have access to the latest development version and can ask to join the circle of developers.